ReyAyanami/billing-engine/DOCUMENTATION_RESTRUCTURE_SUMMARY.md

 ## Success Criteria

 ### Documentation Quality
-- [ ] New developer can set up in < 10 minutes
+- [ ] Learner can understand concepts and reasoning
+- [ ] WHY is explained for major decisions
+- [ ] Trade-offs and alternatives discussed
 - [ ] All REST endpoints documented with examples
-- [ ] All major features have guides
+- [ ] All major features have guides with explanations
+- [ ] Limitations and simplifications acknowledged
 - [ ] No broken internal links
-- [ ] All code examples are working
+- [ ] All code examples are working and explained

 ### Completeness
 - [ ] All 5 modules documented